-- See the Forbidden City and walk along a popular section of the Great Wall
+- Tour the Forbidden City and walk along the Great Wall of China

-- Experience the largest snow and ice festival in the world in Harbin
+- Experience the world's largest snow and ice festival at Harbin

-- Get up close to the magnificent terra cotta warriors in Xi'an
+- See the magnificent Terracotta Army in Xi'an

 |Day 1||Arrival in Beijing||Beijing|

 |Day 7||Explore Longmen Grottoes - Train to Xi'an||Xi'an|

 |Day 8||Xi'an City Tour with Terra Cotta Warriors||Xi'an|

 |Day 12||Shanghai City Tour||Shanghai|